asteinarson/knemm/docs/diff.md

 ## Example
 The states above are described in `Person_1.yaml` and `Person_2.yaml`.
 However the last is a claim building on the first one.
-To get the a state from that we do:
+To get the a state from that claim we do:
 ```
 $ knemm join -s Person_2-state Person_2.yaml
 ```